lmiphay/lms-gd/README.md

 # Overview

 The lms-gd management program can be used to:
-+ build images, and createstart/stop containers
++ build images, and create, start/stop containers
 + start a shell on a running container
 + backup the configuration of a running container